 Tarnim uses a range of cognitive behavioral techniques specifically tailored to individuals.
 These techniques include psychoeducation, motivational interviewing, behavioural modification, exposure techniques, cognitive interventions,mindfulness strategies, relaxation strategies, problem-solving skills training, anger management, assertiveness training, ccommunication training, social skills training, stress managementt, time management, and goal setting.

-Tarnim soon will be practicing here on Fridays 9-3pm and some Wednesdays.
+Tarnim soon will be practicing here on Wednesdays 9.30-5.30 pm.
 Please contact reception to book in with Tarnim.

 Please note: Rochelle is not able to take on any new clients at this time.
 We would be happy to recommend another one of our psychologists for you.